Justice delayed: Mom waits almost 4 years for trial of man accused of killing her son

 Jehlan Vaughn, 20, was shot to death in March 2016.
 He was a talented dancer with a bright future.
 Jonathan Green, 24, was arrested that May after being charged with murder.
 The ABC13 headline after the arrest read, "Mom hopes for swift justice."

 "How long ago was that?" asked Vaughn-Henderson.
-"And here were are.
+"And here we are.
 Still waiting.
 Not swift at all."

 Almost four years later, there has been no trial.
 Instead, court filings show a series of re-sets, some because of Hurricane Harvey, which closed the courts for months.
 But there have been four continuances requested by the defense and granted.
 Trial scheduled for Jan.
 27 was pushed back to April.